emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 In the bottom transformations we can see the duplicated loop body (lines `06` and `07` in the middle transformation) that we have added on bottom lines `05` and `06`.
 We can then drop the `WITH TEST AFTER` clause from our `PERFORM ...
 UNTIL ...` statement.

 *Note: we are not suggesting that the implementation of this transformation produce the do-while version first before producing the regular loop version.
 The point is, however it is done, a regular loop version can be produced that captures the same behavior.
-Both are do-while and regular loop transformations are included in these examples for understanding purposes only.*
+Both the do-while and regular loop transformations are included in these examples for understanding purposes only.*

 The same can be done for any level of nesting/complexity that exists in the program.
 For example,